Rade58/r3f-physics-rapier/README.md

 - React Three Rapier creates a physics shape matching the Three.js objects
 - We don't have to specify surface properties, object mass, gravity, etc.

+# Colliders

+Shapes that make up our RigidBody

-## `debug` attribute on Physics tag
+## To better see colliders use `debug` attribute on Physics tag

-you will see shapes of rigid bodies
+you will see shapes of rigid bodies (colliders)

 we use this during development